CampusAI/CampusAI.github.io/_experiments/nn_surgery/nn-surgery.md

 </div>

 ## Context
-As we learned in many of our [experiments](/experiments), training Deep Reinforcement Learning agents can be an extremely time consuming task.
-Moreover, it is often the case that one needs to change the setup.
-As an example, in our [Autonomous Driving](/experiments/autonomous_driving), we often made changes to the observation space, such as changing the number of lidar rays and next visible path points.
-In other cases one may want to add a new action to an agent that was previously trained, or to modify the size and shape of the neural network.
-All these changes to the network architecture require the agent to be trained again.
-In this work, taking inspiration from [Neural Network Surgery with Sets](https://arxiv.org/abs/1912.06719), we implement a simple weight transplanting functionality that allows us to move weights from a trained network to a new network with a different architecture, transfering the old weights in the appropriate place and initializing the new ones.
-With our extensive experiments we show that this simple weight transplant **achieves faster and better training** if compared with training the new network from scratch.
+As we learned in many of our [experiments](/experiments), training DRL agents can be an extremely time consuming task.
+Specially when performing changes in the environment:
+As an example, in our [Autonomous Driving](/experiments/autonomous_driving), we often made changes to the **observation space**, such as changing the number of lidar rays and next visible path points.
+In other cases, one may want to add a **new action** to an agent that was previously trained.
+Similarly, one may want to experiment with the number of layers and nodes of the ANNs.
+All these changes to the network architecture require the agent to be re-trained from scratch..

+In this work, taking inspiration from
+[Neural Network Surgery with Sets](/papers/NN_surgery_sets), we implement a simple weight transplanting functionality that allows us to move weights from a trained network to a new network with a different architecture.
+We show that this simple weight transplant **achieves faster and better training** than re-training the new network from scratch.

 ## Change the paradigm!